 The buzz of your alarm begins to sound and your mind is immediately transported to the office or makerspace.
 It’s only 7am and you’re already dreading the constant influx of emails and additional tasks that crop up throughout the day.

-As a shop manager in the additive manufacturing space, there is a lot of pressure on you as a leader and often a great deal of difficulty comes from shop orders not being managed in the most efficient way possible.
+As a shop manager or engineering manager in the additive manufacturing space, there is a lot of pressure on you as a leader and often a great deal of difficulty comes from 3D print shop orders not being managed in the most efficient way possible.

 This leads to you working too much, miscommunication between stakeholders, confusion among employees and less company profit.